Library / Media Center - Sunset Lake

 In the library, we find great books, magazines and websites to use for learning and pleasure.
 We learn how to access, use and present information safely and accurately.
 We work with our classroom teacher and Mrs. Negri on projects that extend what we are studying in the classroom.

-To view the collection in the Tobey library, please use the online library catalog here.
+To find great books in the Sunset Lake library, please use the online library catalog here.

 Kindergarten – 1 book